WilliamThyer/calm-hands/README.md

 ### Step 2.
 Train the image classifier in Google Colab with fastai

 I trained an `edgenext_small` model (imported from the `timm` library) using fastai.
+I chose `edgenext` because they are small and optimized to be used locally.
 I used the proven method of finetuning a pretrained image classifier on this specific task.
 With ~1000 images and 3 cycles of training, I was at >90% accuracy.
 But I found there were specific positions and angles that the model was getting wrong.

 ### Step 3.
 Collecting more data based on model mistakes